Rippeed/osu-spoofer/README.md

 2. It changes/spoofs osu's uninstallGUID to new random guid
 3. It asks you if you want to change your HWID ( own choice due to not being a critical step ).
 You have multiple options which you can choose from; Spoofing your disks, hwGUID, machine ID, machineGUID.
 Recommended to spoof all for safety measures.
 Some can multi-account without, some cannot.
     + creds to @LockBlock-dev for some lines of code

+!!
+AFTER YOU'RE DONE, REINSTALL OSU!
+AND USE A VPN WHEN MAKING A NEW ACCOUNT !!
+!! don't be an idiot aswell and don't farm too much PP on your first days, you'll get insta banned !!